Mentors-Outreach/mentors-outreach/index.md

       - title: Members-only Newsletter
         title_align: left
         content: >
-          A subscription to our monthly Mentors Outreach Updates with online and offline events, special perks, early access to new products, and more.
+          A subscription to our monthly Updates with online and offline events, special perks, early access to new products, and more.
         content_align: left
         actions: []
         actions_align: left